pangers/Intelligence-iOS-Framework/README.md

 Tracking an event is as simple as accessing the track method on the analytics module, once you have initialised Phoenix.

-Developers are responsible for calling 'pause' and 'resume' when they enter the background and foreground respectively.
-This will cause unexpected results if these methods are not called and skew the analytics gathered by Phoenix, so it is vital that they are called.
+Developers are responsible for calling the **pause** and **resume** methods when the app enters the background and foreground respectively.
+This will cause unexpected results if these methods are not called and skew the analytics gathered by Phoenix.

 **How to track a Custom Event:**